siriusctrl/UniPublic/CS/week11.md

 - A program in execution
 - A program is static, but process is dynamic
 - Each program could have multiple process
 - Process consists of
-  - text
+  - Text
     - Program, usually read only
-  - data
+  - Data
     - Constant data strings, global vars
     - Heap if <u>malloc</u> or <u>new</u> are used
-  - stack
+  - Stack
     - Local variable

   - Handles to system objects
     - File descriptors
-    - sockets
+    - Sockets
   - Security context
-    - user
+    - User
-    - group
+    - Group
   - Current directory
   - Environment variable
   - Priority